kaneoh/babel-preset-frontend/README.md

 # Babel preset frontend

-Babel preset for the frontend teams.
+Babel preset for the frontend teams working on Rolo.

 ## Install